static-frame/static-frame/doc/source/articles/serialize.md

 ### Encoding an Array in NPY

-An NPY file stores an n-dimensional NumPy array as a binary file with six components: (1) a "magic" prefix, (2) a version number, (3) a header length and (4) header (where the header is a string representation of a Python dictionary), and (5) padding followed by (6) raw array byte data.
+An NPY file stores an NumPy array as a binary file with six components: (1) a "magic" prefix, (2) a version number, (3) a header length and (4) header (where the header is a string representation of a Python dictionary), and (5) padding followed by (6) raw array byte data.
 These components are shown below for a three-element binary array stored in a file named "\__blocks_1__.npy".

 ![NPY Encoding](serialize/npy-components.png "NPY Encoding")

-Given an NPZ file, we can see those binary components by reading the NPY file from the NPZ with the standard library ``ZipFile``:
+Given an NPZ file named "frame.npz", we can extract that binary data by reading the NPY file from the NPZ with the standard library's ``ZipFile``:

 ```python
 >>> from zipfile import ZipFile